jennomics/WorkflowPaper/General notes on molecular and microbiology.md

    + if something grows most happily at \(37\,^{\circ}\mathrm{C}\), then you will need to have an incubator and shaker available at that temperature

- For our previous work we have simply used a rich growth media such as lysogeny broth (LB) (REF)
+ For our previous work we have simply used a rich growth media such as lysogeny broth (LB)